Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 Crunchy foods are fun to eat because people enjoy the sound of crunching.

-When you hear that satisfying crunch as you’re eating something delicious, it helps keep you focused on your eating experience (more on this point below!).
+Hearing that satisfying crunch as you’re eating something delicious helps keep you focused on your eating experience (more on this point below!).

-Crunchy foods are also fun to eat because humans tend to like making noises while they chew on food (this includes chewing gum).
+Crunchy foods are also fun to eat because humans like making noises while they chew on food (this includes chewing gum).

-When you hear all that satisfying crunch, crack and snap as you eat your food, it makes the experience a lot more fun!
+Hearing all that satisfying crunch, crack, and snap as you eat your food makes the experience a lot more fun!
 Ever wonder why people add nuts and sprinkles to their bowl of ice cream?
-Or even ice cream cones for that matter?
+Or even ice cream cones, for that matter?

 It’s the cravings for crunch!
 Both taste and sound!

 It’s like eating popcorn at the movies.
-Admit it, part of the popcorn experience are the noises!
+Admit it: part of the popcorn experience is the noises!
 And you don’t want to miss any of those delicious noises!

 Nom nom nom.
 Crunchity crunch – munch.
 Mmmmm…good stuff there. 🙂